• Skip to primary navigation

 • Let the onions cool to room temperature, then seal the container and place it in the fridge.
 They'll be ready to eat after about an hour but will be better after a day or two.
 They should keep in the fridge for about 2 weeks.

-• Make sure to store your pickled onions in a tightly sealed container in the fridge.
+• Store your pickled onions in a tightly sealed container in the fridge.
 They should keep well for about two weeks.

 Nutrition